BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 ## Instances as arguments

 If a mutable struct object is passed to a function as an argument, the function can modify the attributes of the object.
-For example, `movepoint` takes a mpoint object and two numbers, `dx` and `dy`, and adds the numbers to respectively the `x` and the `y` attribute of the mpoint:
+For example, `movepoint` takes a mutable point object and two numbers, `dx` and `dy`, and adds the numbers to respectively the `x` and the `y` attribute of the point:

 ```julia
 function movepoint!(p, dx, dy)